roman-usov/autocomplete/README.md

 The function in this mini-project implements the autocomplete capability.

-The input elements on the page use the `data-autocomplete` and the `data-autocomplete-name` data attributes that are used in the implementation.
+The input elements on the page have the `data-autocomplete` and the `data-autocomplete-name` data attributes that are used in the implementation.

 The `data-autocomplete` data attribute has a link to the resource providing data.